1npo/nwsc/README.md

 I made `nwsc` mainly for myself, for a few reasons I list below.
 But I tried to design and build it well in case other people find it useful.

 - I get my weather from [the National Weather Service](http://weather.gov/), but I have some (very minor) gripes about the website's user experience.
 I wanted to be able to just type `nwsc` once into a terminal and see all the NWS data I want at a glance, in a visually pleasing way.
-- I wanted to start and *actually finish* a "serious" software project, and this one had enough elements to keep me interested and motivated long enough to produce an MVP.
+- I wanted to start a **serious** software project, get an MVP released, and execute it well.
+This project had just the right stuff to keep me interested, challenged, and motivated long enough to produce an MVP.
-- I think it's so cool that we can see so much detail about the status of the nation's weather radars, even down to how full a generator's fuel tank is.
-So I thought it would be neat to see all this data presented in a nice way.

 ## System Design
 ### App Architecture